MightyHelper/ppyd-gol/reports/main.typ

 = Game of Life <GoL>

 Conway's Game of Life is a cellular automaton that operates on a grid of cells, each of which can be in one of two states: _alive_, represented by a white cell, or _dead_, represented by a black cell.
-At each time step, the transitions rules displayed in @rules, herein explained, are applied:  //@mica me hace un poco de ruido pero lo uniste muy bien (el comment es más para mí por si se me ocurre algo)
+At each time step, the transitions rules displayed in @rules, herein explained, are applied:

 + *Birth*: A dead cell with exactly three live neighbours#footnote[A neighbour is defined as any adjacent cell, including diagonals.
 See @neighbours] becomes alive (is "born") in the next generation.